DAVFoundation/missioncontrol/CONTRIBUTING.md

 #### Important:

+* To get full experience out of this project you need to get **missions** also up and running.
+See the CONTRIBUTING.md of missioncontrol for more details.
 * Please stick to the project's existing coding style.
 Coding styles don't need to have a consensus, they just need to be consistent :smile:.
 * Push your changes to a topic branch in your fork of the repository.
 Your branch should be based on the `master` branch.
 * When submitting [pull request](https://help.github.com/articles/using-pull-requests/), please elaborate as much as possible about the change, your motivation for the change, etc.